silverstripe/sspak/README.md

 Load an sspak file into a local instance, dropping the existing DB first (mysql only):

     $> sspak load prod-site.sspak ~/Sites/devsite --drop-db

+Load an sspak file into a remote instance using a specific private key to connect:

+    $> sspak save --identity=backupserver.key prod-site.sspak me@backupserver:/var/www

 Transfer in one step: *(not implemented yet)*